nirmeshk/Hyper-parameter-Optimization/stand_alone_ga.md

 - Anand Bora
 - Ravi Singh

-#### Summary
+### Abstract:
-- As a part of this experiment, we tried to implement A simple GA and analyse its behaviour on various DTLZ models.
+Genetic Algorithm is a class of Evolutionay algorithms used for optimizing multiobjective models.
+Genetic Algorithm is inspired by real life evolution.
+The basic idea is to try to generate better ppopulation by selection, crossover and mutation of current memebers of population.
+The main difficulty faced by optimizers is that it is difficult to get a good optimization before you know the problem charectristic or landscape.
+As a part of this experiment, we try to implement a GA and analyse its behaviour on various DTLZ models.

-- Part of this experiment, we tried to analyse the behaviour of GA on DTLZ using the animation.
+### GA Algorithm implementation
+Here is what we did:

+- Generate a random population in the start.
+- Sort the entire population based on their domination scores in increasing order.
+A domination score of candidate 'a' is number of other candidates that dominate 'a'.
+- Choose first x% and last y% from the sorted population to be parents for next generation.
+- Produce `total_population_size - len(parents)` new children by select , crossover and mutate among parents.
+- parents + new children contitute next generation.

 Here is the little animation for DTLZ 1 - 7 with following settings: